 One day in the winter of 1993/94 I bought the much anticipated new fragrance by French designer Sonia Rykiel, Le Parfum.
 I didn't know all that much about perfume as it was the early days of my fragrance wardrobe.
-I wasn't able yet to define what exactly was it that I loved about the scents.
+I wasn't able yet to define what exactly was it that I loved about certain scents.
 I only started collecting in the previous couple of years (prior to that I was still doing the signature scent thing, changing them about once a year).
 But I was already aware that, when possible, I should go for the EdP, that staying power was important to me and that I didn't want to smell like a fruit cup.

-I remember Le Parfum as quite different than anything else I owned and used back then (Safari, Lauren, White Linen, Red Door, Valentino, Eternity and Tiffany).
+I remember Le Parfum as quite different than anything else I owned and used back then (Paloma Picasso, Safari, Lauren, White Linen, Red Door, Valentino, Eternity and Tiffany).
 It was bolder, it made a statement and felt way too elegant for my daily college life.
 I loved it and was entranced by the scent, but it wasn't easy to wear for my 23 year old self (Not sure why.
 After all, I was 19 when I started wearing Paloma Picasso).

 I don't know what happened to my original bottle.
 Can't remember if I finished it and never repurchased or maybe it was lost and forgotten, possibly while moving.
 It's the only fragrance in my above list that I wasn't able to recall anything about the way it smelled, except for its perceived elegance.
 I couldn't remember anything else about it.
 Therefore, it was time to find it again.

 First step was going to the official Sonia Rykiel website.
 The site is quite horrible in its inefficiency and lack of information, but I was happy to discover that the fragrance is still available and to find the notes:

 Heart Notes: Osmanthus, rose, iris